-Clearing up office space, I found an copy of Kotler’s Marketing Management book.
-Skimming through it was kind of depressing, because it was easy to see how many companies don’t even do the basics.
+Clearing up office space, I found a copy of Kotler’s Marketing Management book.
+Skimming through it was kind of depressing.
+It was easy to see how many companies don’t even do the basics.
 We are too focused on data, but don’t know what to do with it.
 We are too focused on sales instead of marketing.
 We are too focused on direct selling instead of brand building.
-It’s not an either/or situation, but finding the right balance.
-Unfortunately, online tools are designed for sales conversions within 30 days.
-Our priorities are immediate sales.

 All these are at the cost of long-term brand building.
 You see this in action when googling ‘marketing mix.’
-The 4Ps are no longer suffient apparently.
+The 4Ps are no longer enough.
 You need 4Cs, 7Cs, or 8Ps.
-The thinking is that the 50+ year old model don’t apply today because of the Internet (newly found?) customer-centricity.
+The thinking is that the 50+ year old 4Ps do not apply today because of the Internet and customer centricity.
 That’s bull.

-The 4Ps are guidelines for areas that require consideration when marketing.
+The 4Ps are guidelines for areas that need consideration when marketing.
 They are not specific tactics for a specific situation.
-The details and questions that need to be answered have to be customized for marketplace, industry, and customers.
+The approach and details required for each marketplace, industry, and customers is different.

 Let’s see how the new fangled marketing mixes differ from the 4Ps.

 A breakdown: - Consumer’s needs and wants: before we do any marketing, we need a product.
 A successful product requires understanding the consumer. - Costs to the consumer: this is more like total cost of ownership.
-That is more than the dollar amount on the checkout page.
+That is more than the dollar amount at the checkout line.
 There is the cost of searching for the right product and buying the products.
 Price in 4Ps may not full encompass this meaning, but we can extend the meaning of price. - Convenience: how easy is it to buy.
-This is a place whether a retail store or app. - Communication: the dialog between brand and customers which could be social media engagement or advertising.
-Promotion can be opened up to mean 2-way communication.
+This is a place whether a retail store or app. - Communication: the dialog between brand and customers.
+Social media or advertising.
+An expanded Promotion includes this 2-way communication.

 Booms and Bitner took the 4Ps and added 3 more: - People: all the stakeholders, like customers and employees.
-This applies across all Ps, why is it special? - Proceses: all the things that have to happen internally and externally to deliver to customers.
-Again, this applies across all Ps. - Physical Evidence: everything customers see when interacting with the company (store environment, packaging).
-Am I repeating myself?
+This applies across all Ps, why is it special? - Processes: all things that have to occur internally and externally to deliver to customers.
+Again, this applies across all Ps. - Physical Evidence: what customers see and feel when interacting with a brand.
+For example, a store environment or packaging.